-- The most common trip taken is the commute (the trip to and from work). - One way to get people off the road is to get them on to transit. - How can you encourage jobs within walking/biking distance or transit distance from people's homes? - Cluster employment opportunities in employment centers that are walkable and near housing or take transit when there are multiple destinations nearby.
-This is why there are higher rates of people walking around downtowns.
+- The most common trip taken is the commute (the trip to and from work). - One way to get people off the road is to get them on to transit. - How can you encourage jobs within walking/biking distance or transit distance from people's homes? - Cluster employment opportunities in employment centers that are walkable and near housing.